Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/Backup-Restore/README.md

 ## Prerequisites

 ### Dependencies

+A ramdisk is required for the directions below.
+The options for this are:
+* Original ramdisk (from the playstation2-linux.com community) for Beta Release 1 and Release 1.0 (supports kernel 2.2.1 only): [initfs.gz](http://ps2linux.no-ip.info/playstation2-linux.com/download/apa/initfs.gz)
+* Author's ramdisk for Beta Release 1 (supports kernels 2.2.1, 2.2.19, and 2.4.17_mvl21): [initfs_beta.gz](https://github.com/Bort-Millipede/PS2Linux_BrainDump/releases/download/initfs/initfs_beta.gz)
+* Author's ramdisk for Release 1.0 (supports kernels 2.2.1, 2.2.19, and 2.4.17_mvl21): [initfs_release.gz](https://github.com/Bort-Millipede/PS2Linux_BrainDump/releases/download/initfs/initfs_release.gz)

+Additionally, the follow packages are required for the tutorial below (these are already included in the author's ramdisks linked above):

 * [star](../../Software&#32;Installation/Packages/star): This seems to perform faster than the standard ```tar``` executable available on PS2 Linux.
 The precompiled ```star``` binary is included in the installation archive available [HERE](https://github.com/Bort-Millipede/PS2Linux_BrainDump/releases/download/initial/star-1.4.3.mipsEEel-linux.tar.gz).
 * [pv](../../Software&#32;Installation/Packages/pv): This is technically optional, but is highly recommended and is included in commands provided below.
 This should be used in conjunction with file transfers using netcat, as the netcat version available in the PS2 Linux ramdisk does not output progress information.
 The precompiled ```pv``` binary is included in the installation archive available [HERE](https://github.com/Bort-Millipede/PS2Linux_BrainDump/releases/download/initial/pv-0.6.4.mipsEEel-linux.tar.gz).